rostbond/infrastructure-as-code/README.md

 ├── inventory.yml         # Hosts and their configuration
 ├── requirements.yml      # Collections need to be installed
 ├── site.yml              # Master playbook
-└── TODO.md               # Things to do
+├── TODO.md               # Things to do
+└── update.yml            # Update packages on each and every LXC
 ```

 ## Prerequisites